nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 error: aborting due to previous error
 ```

-If you look in `libcollections/borrow.rs`, you'll find this implementation, which seems to be our culprit:
+If you look in `libcollections/borrow.rs`, you'll find this implementation, which seems to be the culprit here:

 ```rust
 impl<T> ToOwned for T where T: Clone {